"But what about . . . love?" -- Doctor Strange

 in Marvel Comics' first age of live-action.
 I found it recently on an archaic contraption called a "video tape."
 Now it is mine.

 Back in 1978, I thought it was OK; but at that time I didn't dwell on it, because Stan Lee promised in his "Stan's Soapbox" column in Marvel comics there would be many more Marvel live-action movies.
 What he didn't tell me is I'd have to wait 22 years until X-Men.
 Thanks, Stan.

-Now I've seen it for the first time since 1978, and it's pretty fun.
+Now I've seen it for the first time since 1978, and it's the kind of fun I was hoping it would be.
 The story is about Doc's journey into his destiny in the realm of magic.
-But it dwells on how he's just a regular dude who casually makes the sex with his nurse, and they openly talk about it during office hours.
+But it dwells on how he's just a regular dude who casually makes sex with his nurse, and they openly talk about doin' it during office hours.
 I love the 70s.

 It's way truer to the comic than any of the other Marvel adaptations of the time.
 Except Strange is a psychiatrist, not a surgeon.
 The Ancient One is a blazer-wearing Englishman, not a robe-sporting Japanese guy.
 Wong gets a suit and tie, too, so finally he isn't dressed like a Chinese restaurant waiter.
 Clea is here, but she's just some girl, not a princess from another dimension.
 The main villain is Morgan Le Fay from Arthurian lore.
 And there are no keen magical names like "Vishanti," "Agamotto," and "Cytorrak."

 But other than that: just like the comics.

 The silliest stuff is Morgan's boss.
 He's a stop-motion animated effect, and appears to be a talking tree stump.
 Come to laugh at how he looks, but stay for his pro-wrestling rants.
 "Pray to me for death!
 If your screaming pleases me, I may yet take pity on you!"